The upper-crossing/solution (US) algorithm for root-finding with strongly stable convergence: . Introduction

 The rest of the paper is organized as follows.
 In Section 2, first we define two new relation symbols on the changing direction inequality, and the concept of weakly/strongly stable convergence.
-Next we introduce new notions such as upper-crossing function or $U$-function and $U$-equation.
+Next we introduce new notions such as upper--crossing function or $U$-function and $U$-equation.
 Finally each US iteration with two steps (i.e., \textsf{U-step} and \textsf{S-step}) is formulated and the strongly stable convergence of the US algorithm is proved.
-Three methods for constructing $U$-functions are given in Section 3.
-Section 4 presents various applications such as calculating quantile in continuous distributions, calculating exact $p$-values for skew null distributions, and finding MLEs of parameters in a class of continuous/discrete distributions.
+Four methods for constructing $U$-functions are given in Section 3.
+Section 4 presents three applications, including quantile calculation in continuous distributions and calculating MLEs of parameters in two discrete distributions.
+In addition, other more applications are provided in the supplementary material.
 Section 5 provides the analysis of the convergence rate of the US algorithm.
-Numerical experiments and some discussions are given in Sections 6--7.
-More technical details are put in three Appendices.
+Section 6 develops an acceleration technique for the US algorithm, resulting in a weakly stable convergence.
+Numerical experiments, comparisons and some discussions are given in Sections 7--8.
+More technical details are put in five Appendices.
 Here we first present one simple example to give the flavour of the US algorithm.

-\vkL \noi \textsf{Example 1} \textsf{(Root of an equation involving a trigonometric function)}.
+\vkL \noi \textbf{Example 1} \textsf{(Root of an equation involving a trigonometric function)}.
 Suppose that we want to find the root of the equation $g(x) \teq \cos (0.5 \pi x) - x = 0$ for all $x \in \bbR$.
-From (\ref{eqnfive3.1}), note that
+From (\ref{uclaone3.2}), note that

-then the \textsf{U-step} of the US iteration is to find an upper-crossing function or a $U$-function $U(x|\xt)$, in this example, it is given by (\ref{eqnfive3.5}); i.e.,
+then the \textsf{U-step} of the US iteration is to find an upper--crossing function or a $U$-function $U(x|\xt)$, in this example, it is given by (\ref{uclaone3.5}); i.e.,

 And the \textsf{S-step} is to solve the $U$-equation: $U(x|\xt) =0$, and to obtain its root $x^{(t+1)}$ as